redeyed-vault/thespian/README.md

 The following is an example of output given during a normal run of the program.

 ```
-$ python yari -s Female -r Human
+$ python personae -s Female -r Human
 What is your chosen alignment?

 	0.)
 Chaotic Evil
 	1.)
 Chaotic Good